 Ever the subject of debate is the genus Adenium of up to 11 species.
 Many experts insist that most of these species are all subspecies of Adenium obesum.

-One of these is Adenium swazicum (a-DEE-nee-um SWAZ-ih-kum), now known as Adenium Boehmianum or the impala lily, which calls its natural habitat Swaziland, Somalia, Yemen and parts of South Africa.
+One of these is Adenium swazicum (a-DEE-nee-um SWAZ-ih-kum), now known as Adenium Boehmianum or the impala lily, which calls its natural habitat Swaziland, Somalia, Yemen, and parts of South Africa.

-Expansion of sugarcane plantations has critically endangered this perennial species in its native habitat.
+The expansion of sugarcane plantations has critically endangered this perennial species in its native habitat.
 But is well-preserved as a popular houseplant and bonsai plant.

 All Adenium varieties belong to the Apocynaceae family.
 They gained the common nickname of desert rose due to their visual similarities to plumeria.